Sunday, September 14, 2008

 that he exists and that he rewards those who earnestly

+seek him.
 Hebrews 11:6 (TNIV)